Warralong Community: History

-Indigenous Australians have lived in the area for thousands of years.
+Aboriginal Australians have lived in the area for thousands of years.
 The first European to arrive in the area was Francis Thomas Gregory, who travelled through as part of his expedition in 1861.
 Pastoralists soon followed and established both sheep and cattle stations throughout the area displacing the Indigenous inhabitants but employing them as cheap labour leading to the 1946 Pilbara strike.
 The community was established as an offshoot of the Strelley Station, a pastoral lease that operated as a sheep station and later became a cattle station.
 An Indigenous group, the Nomads, which remained connected to Don McLeod until his death in 1999, acquired a number of pastoral leases including those at Coongan and Strelley in 1972.
 The Aboriginal community at Strelley had more than 800 residents until social problems caused by alcohol from the nearby town in Port Hedland led to the group's mass exodus from Strelley to other locations including Warralong.
 The pastoral leases continued to operate despite following brucellosis outbreak and were never abandoned or relinquished.

 An alcohol ban was formally imposed on the community in 2013 following a spate of alcohol-induced violent incidents.